Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 - **What is Serial Plotter**

-Serial Plotter is similar to Serial Monitor, allowing you to natively graph serial data from your Arduino to your computer in real time.
+Serial Plotter is similar to Serial Monitor, allowing you to natively graph serial data from your Arduino to your computer in real-time.
 This is very useful when data needs to be visualized.

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/SerialPlotter.png)